akaur-5/design-projects-portfolio/docs/assignments/A02/index.md

 Moreover, supports provide additional stability to the overall structure.
 A pin support provides two reaction components, while a roller support provides one reaction component.
 Together, the three reaction components prevent rigid-body translation and rotation of the truss.

+##### Static Determinacy
+Static Determinacy refers to a condition in engineering where the forces and reactions in a structure can be determined solely using the equations of static equilibrium.
+This means that the number of support reactions and internal forces is sufficient to solve for all unknowns without needing additional information.
+If a structure has more unknowns than can be solved using equilibrium equations, it is considered statically indeterminate.

+For a planar truss, the determinacy condition can be checking using the following equation:

+m + r = 2j

+where:
+m = number of truss members

+r = number of external support reaction components

+j = number of joints

+(Note: the applied loading does not factor into r because they are classified as externally applied forces rather than support reactions)
 ## Decide
 _Which geometry did you select, and why?
 This is your first open design choice in the course — defend it._